st3rven/dockerfiles/README.md

 # dockerfiles
-A collection of my Dockerfiles
+Just a collection of my Dockerfiles